 The solution, of course, is to learn the language.
 It’s not easy, but do able.
 Slowly, but surely, I’m making progress.
 Learning Chinese has been difficult, but still kind of fun.

 At least I’m an immigrant in a country that actually wants me here.
 I’m thankful for my Chinese neighbor who at least attempted to help, and to all my coworkers who are willing to come with me to the bank (or police station if necessary) to translate.
 I’m thankful for the restaurant owners who put up with me pointing and saying “give me this.”
 I’m thankful for the random woman in the subway station that helped my friend and I with the ATM that didn’t have an English option.

-Hello Chinese is essentially Duolingo for Chinese.
+Hello Chinese is essentially Duolingo for learning Chinese.
 The two apps are very similar in how they present information and help you study.
 However, Duolingo sort of just throws characters at you and expects you to remember them.
 Hello Chinese uses more of the pinyin (a transliteration of Chinese into the English alphabet) and eases you into Chinese in a much better way.
 There are also videos of native speakers to listen to and get you used to how the language is actually spoken.

 I’m still not convinced about the Fluent Forever App, plus they don’t offer Chinese.
 However, I think the pronunciation trainers are fantastic.
 The Chinese trainer was absolutely essential in helping me learn and practice the different tones in Mandarin.